apioo/psx-datetime/README.md

 | DayOfWeek     | A day-of-week, such as 'Tuesday'                                                                     |
 | Month         | A month-of-year, such as 'July'                                                                      |

+All classes are immutable, this means that every modification to the object returns a new instance containing the modification.

 ## Usage

+The following snippet shows some examples how you can use the API.

 ```php
 <?php